GoogleCloudPlatform/cluster-toolkit/community/modules/scripts/htcondor-install/README.md

 It also exports a list of Google Cloud APIs which must be enabled prior to provisioning an HTCondor Pool.

-It is expected to be used with the [htcondor-configure] and [htcondor-execute-point] modules.
+It is expected to be used with the [htcondor-base] and [htcondor-execute-point] modules.

 [hpcvmimage]: https://cloud.google.com/compute/docs/instances/create-hpc-vm
-[htcondor-configure]: ../../scheduler/htcondor-configure/README.md
+[htcondor-base]: ../../scheduler/htcondor-configure/README.md
 [htcondor-execute-point]: ../../compute/htcondor-execute-point/README.md

 ### Example

-The following code snippet uses this module to create startup scripts that install the HTCondor software and adds custom configurations using [htcondor-configure] and [htcondor-execute-point].
+The following code snippet uses this module to create startup scripts that install the HTCondor software and adds custom configurations using [htcondor-base] and [htcondor-execute-point].

 ```yaml
 - id: htcondor_install